RECREATION & TOURISM

 Sections 30222: The use of private lands suitable for visitor serving commercial recreational facilities designed to enhance public opportunities for coastal recreation shall have priority over private residential, general industrial, or general commercial development, but not over agriculture or coastal-dependent industry.

 Over the last few years the discussion was focused less on Mission Beach since MB does not include RS-1 zoning and for decades most understood and accepted MB as a vacation friendly community.
 Even the Mayor’s ordinance, which was later modified, included a carve out for our peninsula made famous for vacations by generations of families.
 For this reason, vacation rental homeowners and businesses in the MB community were passive during the many discussions and meetings.
-Our passiveness lead to misrepresentation and now we find ourselves in a position where we must fight to save our community.
+Our passiveness lead to misrepresentation by community leaders and now we find ourselves in a position where we must fight to correct the narrative.

 As the ink is barely dry there are a lot of unknowns.
 We have not had the time to assess all aspects of the plan, some of which were made on the fly late in the meeting.
 But we do know the plan allows vacation rentals in a host's primary residence only, and the Mission Beach carve out was removed per Council Member Lorie Zapf's suggestion.